KunaniGaming/petbatchfiles/README.md

 plotmanager.bat will launch createplot.bat so edit this to match your farmer/pool keys, number of threads, memory, and k size as you like.

+createplot.bat params:

+USER-NAME-HERE - replace this with your windows user name.
+FARMER-KEY-HERE - replace this with your farmer key (on your main chia node, cmd window: chia keys show) POOL-KEY-HERE - replace with your public pool key (on your main chia node, cmd window: chia keys show)

 -n is set to 2 plots.
 On fast systems this allows the first plot launched to be active by the time your last plot launches.
 On very fast plotters the first plot will be complete before plotmanager.bat can launch your maximum number of plots!
 Setting each plot launch to 2 in queue will guarantee there is a chia.exe instance running long enough for your max plots to launch.

+I have drive t:\ChiaTemp setup for temp/destination drive in this example.
+You change this to your temp drive and destination drive letter/path.

 For help join chiachat.com FB group or follow me on twitter @kunani